- Self-Directed IRAs

 Roth IRA – Generally, if you receive taxable compensation in a given year, you may make an out-of-pocket contribution to a Roth IRA as long as you fall within the income restrictions outlined by the IRS and discussed below.

-Traditional IRA – Generally, you may make an out-of-pocket contribution to a Traditional IRA with taxable compensation if you are under age 70½.
+Traditional IRA – Generally, you may make an out-of-pocket contribution to a Traditional IRA if you receive taxable compensation.

 Note: As outlined in IRS Publication 590-A, taxable compensation for the purposes of an IRA includes wages, salaries, commissions, net income from self-employment, etc. It does not include earnings and profits from property, interest and dividend income, pension or annuity income, etc.

 What are the income limits for IRAs?

 Roth IRA – The IRS sets modified adjusted gross income (MAGI) limits each year that dictate eligibility for Roth IRA contributions.
-The limits depend on your filing status and determine if you are eligible for a full or partial contribution, or if you are ineligible to contribute to a Roth IRA that year (2019 and 2020 MAGI limits).
+The limits depend on your filing status and determine if you are eligible for a full or partial contribution, or if you are ineligible to contribute to a Roth IRA that year (2020 MAGI limits).

 Traditional IRA – There are no income limitations to contribute to a Traditional IRA.